fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals-matlab.rst

 -----------------

 Having configured the X11 Forwarding, this can be used for installing MATLAB.
-For this, one should follow the instructions in `<https://uk.mathworks.com/help/install/ug/install-products-with-internet-connection.html>`_, making sure that the version of MATLAB being downloaded is compatible with the Python version being used.
-This can be checked at:
+For this, one should follow the instructions in `<https://uk.mathworks.com/help/install/ug/install-products-with-internet-connection.html>`_.
+It is possible to check that the version of MATLAB being downloaded is compatible with the Python version being used, by referring to:
 `<https://uk.mathworks.com/support/requirements/python-compatibility.html>`_.

 After running ``sudo ./install`` from the MATLAB folder (as suggested in the Mathworks instructions), the graphical interface